michaeldfallen/michaeldfallen.github.io/_posts/2014-12-12-overuse-of-reuse.markdown

 ###Sharing it

-Finally I think this is the last type, atleast that I can think of.
+Finally I think this is the last type, at least that I can think of.
 This is when I build a swimming pool because I want to swim to keep fit.
 I could publish my specs and designs and lists of building materials but swimming pools are large and expensive.
-So instead I let you use my swimming pool for your olympics training, water polo classes, blitsball games, or just to have fun splashing around.
+So instead I let you use my swimming pool for your Olympics training, water polo classes, blitsball games, or just to have fun splashing around.